 General introduction to the legal framework for M&A

-Sector-specific laws also regulate M&A transactions in certain sectors.
+Some sector-specific laws also regulate M&A transactions.
 For example:

 - the Banks and Other Financial Institutions Act and the Central Bank of Nigeria's Guidelines and Incentives on Consolidation in the Banking Industry are relevant to M&A in the banking sector;

 - the Nigerian Communications Act regulates the telecommunications sector;